six-two/mkdocs-remove-sections-plugin/README.md

 - remove_sections
 ```

+To remove a section and its subsections, you can begin its title with `Private:` like `## Private: My section`.

+If you need a more precise removal, you can also manually set start and end points for the removal.
 Any content on pages between `<!-- remove:start -->` and `<!-- remove:end -->` is replaced by the plugin with the text `Some content has been redacted in this version`.
 If there are uncertanities (start and end tags do not propperly match up), then this plugin will default to cutting too much rather than too little.
 In addition a warning is shown during the build.